privacyidea/privacyidea/CONTRIBUTING.md

 sharing your experience and helping other, younger users.

-By doing so the developers have more time to develop and improving your beloved project and hopefully allowing the developers to earn some money to make a living.
+By doing so the developers have more time to develop and improving your beloved project.

 So **you are "the community"**, go and help others!

 https://community.privacyidea.org

-## Money
+## Professional services

-This is an important part to contribute to privacyIDEA.
-To allow developers to work full time on privacyIDEA they have to make money.

-One possibility to do this and also get rid of the NO-WARRANTY label is to get privacyIDEA Enterprise Edition including a Service Level Agreement or corresponding consultancy.
+If you want to get rid of the NO-WARRANTY label take a look at privacyIDEA Enterprise Edition including a Service Level Agreement or get professional consultancy:

 - consultancy
   https://netknights.it/en/leistungen/one-time-services/